openkruise/openkruise.io/versioned_docs/version-v0.10/introduction.md

 Welcome to OpenKruise!

-OpenKruise is an extended component suite for Kubernetes, which mainly focuses on application automations, such as *deployment, upgrade, ops and availability protection*.
+OpenKruise is an extended component suite for Kubernetes, which mainly focuses on automated management of large-scale applications, such as *deployment, upgrade, ops and availability protection*.

 Most features provided by OpenKruise are built primarily based on CRD extensions.
 They can work in pure Kubernetes clusters without any other dependencies.